Adore2113/MarsHSim/README.md

 My goal is to build something that feels real, structured, autonomous and potentially slightly interactive on a UI I designed

+## Dashboard

+MarsHSim includes an early browser based monitoring dashboard.

+The current dashboard is a visual prototype designed to display the simulator's state in a more immersive way than the terminal output.
+It reads simulation data exported to JSON and shows all the important habitat systems and information.

+The interface is still under active development.
+My current focus is on refining the layout, improving responsiveness, expanding subsystem displays, and eventually adding interactive monitoring and controls.

 ## Systems:

 #### Atmospheric gases: